-Start early with a moderate nature hike from the beach town of Boca through the jungle .
-See specular views, wild flowers, and sometimes whales or dolphins frolicking in the ocean.
+Start early with a moderate nature hike from the beach town of Boca through the jungle.
+See spectacular views, wild flowers, and sometimes whales or dolphins frolicking in the ocean.
 After the hike, stop at a secluded cove for a swim or delicious grilled lunch (extra cost) overlooking the bay.
 Free panga back to Boca.

 This quaint beach town, favored by surfers and lovers of relaxation, is becoming a haven for retired executives and hippies.
-Combine exploration of shops and galleries with some beach time…try surfing!
+Combine exploration of shops and galleries with some beach time…try surfing or a horseback ride through the jungle!
 Fish tacos and chocobananas very popular here.